jianhuizhai/fortranLearning/README.md

 ```
 which transfers control to the ```end do``` statement of the corresponding construct.

-Finally, it should be note that many short ```do```loops can be expressed alternatively in the form of array expressions and assignments.
-However, this is not always possible, and a particuler danger to watch for is where one iteration of the loop dependes upon a previous one.
+Finally, it should be note that many short ```do```loops can be expressed alternatively in the form of array expressions and assignments. __However__, this is not always possible, and __a particuler danger to watch for is where one iteration of the loop dependes upon a previous one__.
 For example
 ```
 do i = 2, n
     a(i) = a(i-1) + b(i)
 end do
 ```
-cannot be replaced by the statement
+__cannot__ be replaced by the statement
 ```
 a(2:n) = a(1:n-1) + b(2:n)
 ```